jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 refactor: make it better
 *****************************************************************************

-I have written the same thing multiple times in these tests and since the programming gods told me `Do Not Repeat Yourself! <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_ It is time to remove the repetition in the code.
+I have written the same thing multiple times in these tests and since the programming gods told me `to not repeat myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_, It is time to remove the repetition in the code.

 * In each test I make an empty list, verify it is empty and then perform operations on it.
 Since that part is the same for every test I can add it to the `unittest.TestCase.setUp <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.setUp>`_ :ref:`method<functions>` which is called before a test method.
 Anything I place in this :ref:`method<functions>` will run before the tests, I place my empty list creation and verification in here ::